LuxuryRangeRover/RoAnalytics/op estimates.md

 ---

-## 1. Understanding Overpays in Trading
+# 1. Understanding Overpays in Trading
 When trading, there are two types of overpays to keep in mind:
 - **The overpay you give** - for example offering 300 overpay on a Legit
 - **The overpay you recieve** - for example, recieving 600 overpay on a Legit

-In an *ideal scenario*, you want to **give less overpay than you receive**.
+In an *ideal scenario*, you want to **give less overpay than what you receive**.
-Because of this, overpay values can’t be represented by a single number/range; doing so would make it unclear whether that range applies to what you should give or what you should expect to receive.
+Because of this, overpay values can’t be represented by a single number or range; doing so would make it unclear whether that range applies to what you should give or what you should expect to receive.

 ---

-## 2. Overpay Calculations for RAP items
+# 2. Overpay Calculations for RAP items
 - RAP-based items rely primarily on price behavior and sale trends rather than assigned Rolimon’s values..
   - RoAnalytics estimates overpays for these items using:
     - [x] The item’s current RAP